Roald87/TwinCatChangelog/docs/tc3.md

 -   TC/BSD: USB dongle occasionally caused "Send Mbx Communication Warning" error.
 -   MQTT retain flag for ‘last will’ was not set correctly when the MQTT client sends the ‘last will’ when the socket is closed.
 -   Profibus: Some modules with `' ('` in name, were not accessible.
--   EthernetIP: Timeout multiplier combobox was not working correct.
+-   EthernetIP: Timeout multiplier combo-box was not working correct.
 -   EthernetIP: Sending of UDP IO frames was disturbed.

 #### PLC